Beth Foreman

 All good things when balanced rightly.
 (Yes, Tevye was right.
 Tradition.)

-But simple and slow is also blessing.
+But simple and slow was also blessing.

 This is good.
 In my church tradition—that word!—Advent is the beginning of the liturgical church year, turning the page to tomorrow in expectation, hope, eagerness.
 You might feel this way on January 1.
 I am feeling this newness, this freshness this week.